Section 1 - Definition of a complaint

 Commentary / explanation

-Slough Borough Council’s complaints policy includes this definition.
+Slough Borough Council reviewed its complaints policy in March 2025 and has included this definition.
 It is set out in 2.1 of the policy and it has been placed on our website.

 Code provision 1.3